rumyantseva/production-ready-microservices/README.md

 - [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) - to be able to deal with the deployment

 If you would like to check yourself, you can try this tutorial: [Getting Started on Heroku with Go](https://devcenter.heroku.com/articles/getting-started-with-go), but it is not required.

-If you have any questions, please contact me via email: [elena@grahovac.me](mailto:elena@grahovac.me).